Structures Twenty-Eight, Twenty-Three and Thirty-Three

 2023: The complex sequence revealed in the sondage beside Structure Twelve’s west central pier.

-What the situation revealed beneath Twelve reinforces is that building at the Ness was a constant, continuous, process.
+Clearly a lot was going on in the years before Twelve’s construction.
+Exactly what could not be fully understood through the limited window offered by the small, narrow sondage.
+But the situation revealed beneath Twelve reinforces that building at the Ness was a constant, continuous, process.
 We may be looking at a scenario where some structures stood for barely a generation before being dismantled and replaced.

 Was this a structural necessity?
 Or simply that the new generation wanted to create something larger and more impressive than the buildings raised by their forebears?